imagej/workshops/fiji-python-2024.md

 You can follow the steps below to run the script:

 1. Create a folder `scripts` within the current directory `fiji-python-2024`
-1. Within the `scripts` folder Create a new file `decon.groovy` containing the above code.
+1. Within the `scripts` folder, create a new file `decon.groovy` containing the above code.
 2. Create a new file `step4.py` with the code below.

 ```python